ReactionMechanismGenerator/PyDAS/README.rst

 .. note::

     Currently only the DASSL and DASPK3.1 solvers have been wrapped.
-    The installation scripts only build and install the DASSL wrapper by default.
-The DASPK wrapper must be installed with additional arguments.
+    The installation scripts build and install the DASSL wrapper and the DASPK wrapper (unless the DASPK3.1 fortran code was not compiled.)

 Windows
 -------